Rava Ladoo

 Why I am unable to bind ladoos?

 If you are unable to bind ladoos, then you need to add more of the binding agent.
 Since ghee is the only binding agent here, add additional 1-2 tablespoons of melted ghee and then try to bind again.
-You can also use milk if you don’t want to add more ghee.
+You can also use 1 to 2 tablespoons milk if you don’t want to add more ghee.

 How to store rava ladoos?